wildanrhmn/logos/README.md

 - `src/stores/user.ts`: Manages user state using Zustand.
 - `@types/next-auth.d.ts`: Contains TypeScript definitions for NextAuth.

+## Credentials

+To start using the app, you have to first set up your own database tables and credentials (Mongo Preffered), and Sign In.
+(See LoginForm.tsx for data needed).

 ## License

 This project is licensed under the [MIT License](LICENSE).